mrkkrp/markkarpov.com/post/megaparsec-8.md

 including the possibilities for success and failure.
 For example, it could be `Either (ParseError s e) Result`.
 The parse errors had to be collected and later manually added to the `ParseErrorBundle` before displaying.
-Needless to say, all of this was an example of advanced usage that is not user friendly.
+Needless to say, all of this was an example of advanced usage that was not user friendly.

 Megaparsec 8 adds support for *delayed parse errors*: